Vulture Street (album): Album and single releases

 Vulture Street was released on 29 July 2003 in Australia, with the band launching the album at the Tivoli nightclub on 52 Costin Street Fortitude Valley, Brisbane.
 A special edition DVD was included with selected early copies of Vulture Street.
 The DVD included a documentary with all of the albums' songs and several music videos.
 Vulture Street entered the ARIA Charts in Australia at #1, and the RIANZ Charts in New Zealand at #17.

 Vulture Street's first single, "(Baby I've Got You) On My Mind", was released in June 2003.
 It entered the ARIA charts at #9 on 29 June 2003, and spent 13 weeks in the top 50.
 The song was nominated for "Song of the Year" and "Best Video" at the 2003 ARIA Awards, but won neither.
 "Love Your Way" was released as the second single from Vulture Street, and spent two weeks on the ARIA charts, entering at #37.

 The third single, "Sunsets", was released in January 2004.
 It earned the band a nomination for "Best Group" at the 2004 ARIA Awards, but again was unsuccessful.
-"Sunsets" charted better than most of its predecessors, reaching #11 on the ARIA Chart, and entering the RIANZ Chart in New Zealand at #38, the first single from Vulture Street to do so.
+"Sunsets" charted better than most of its predecessors, reaching number 11 on the ARIA Chart, and entering the RIANZ Chart in New Zealand at number 38, the first single from Vulture Street to do so.
 The fourth and final single, "Since You've Been Gone", was released in March 2004.
 It wasn't as successful as its predecessors, and failed to make the ARIA top 50.
 "Since You've Been Gone" was written by Fanning as a tribute to his brother.